BLOG

 3. Collaborative and team-oriented

 Innovation doesn’t happen with a single person.
 It’s a team effort.
 Creative insights come from the intelligent and non-disparaging collaboration of ideas that leads to continual innovation.
 With all these moving pieces working together, your organization is driven to greater heights.
-An innovation leader enables the process of a collaborative inquest and encourages everyone to be involved.
+Innovative leadership requires a leader to enable the process of a collaborative inquest and encourages everyone to be involved.

 4. Able to manage stress